Nissan L engine: LZ (competition)

 The "LZ" twin cam head was designed to give a power boost to the Datsun L series engines.
 It was built purely for Datsun/Nissan competition use.
 Engine size can vary between 1400 cc (LZ14) in the PB110 "1200", 1600 cc in the PB210, 1800 CC in the 710 2.0 litres in the PA10 Stanza, to 2.2 liter in the 910 bluebird rally cars.
 The naturally aspirated LZ engines used 44 or 50 mm Solex carburettors depending on capacity.
 The LZ engine found its way into many categories, from "Datsun Works" rally cars, Formula Pacific, Group 4 (racing), Group 5 (racing) and Group C.

 The LZ engine uses a standard L series engine block but mounted with a DOHC cylinder head.
-It also uses four valves per cylinder instead of two valves for a total of 16 valves.
+It uses four valves per cylinder instead of two valves for a total of 16 valves.
 Usually the bottom end is dry sumped using a Tsubakimoto dry sump pump.
 The crankshaft used is a Nismo chrome moly "8 bolt flywheel" type.
 Connecting rods are of various length (Cosworth style) to suit the engine stroke.
 The rod caps have aircraft grade rod bolts and are dowelled.
 Pistons are thin ring forged units.

 There are two different LZ cylinder heads.
 The early head is the same thickness as a normal L series head.
 The engine using the first head was simply named as the L14 twin cam with no mention of the "Z" in the name.
 This L14 twin cam head engine has flat exit side exhaust ports, the early 12 bolt rocker cover and the coolant discharge on the inlet side of the head.
 All early twin cam engines appear to have the 14 bolt rocker cover (6 for the cover and 8 for the bolt-in plug holders).
 Later engines (with the LZ14 designation) use the full flat cover with six bolts to secure it.